The Warehouse Group posts profit - but only because of the wage subsidy

 Last week The Warehouse Group defended laying off hundreds of workers just months after it took the wage subsidy.

-It came under fire from both main political party leaders during a leaders debate but justified the redundancies, saying its sales had plunged 67 per cent because of the pandemic.
+It came under fire from both main political party leaders during a leaders debate but justified the redundancies, saying its sales had plunged 67 per cent or $265m during the nationwide lockdown period.

+The group told the Herald that the subsidy from government had covered just 50 per cent of its wage bill during that time.

-It is not known exactlty how many staff the group has laid off since the onset of the pandemic as the process is "ongoing", but it has said that its proposed cuts would affect up to 750 jobs across all 92 of its stores.
+It is not known exactly how many staff the group has laid off since the onset of the pandemic as the process is still "ongoing".
+However, it had previously said that the proposed cuts would affect up to 750 jobs, the equivalent of 320 full time roles, across 92 of its stores.

 It stands by its claims that the cuts had been "planned for some time" before Covid-19.